Semrush helps you:

 What Is an SEO Campaign?

 An SEO campaign is a coordinated effort to improve a website’s search engine rankings.
-Common elements of SEO campaigns include finding keywords, publishing content, and creating backlinks.
+Common elements of SEO campaigns include finding keywords, publishing content, and creating backlinks, all with the goal of improving online presence.

 With that basic explanation out of the way, let’s get into the specific steps: